Payment Flow and Custom Development

 One-time Payment Refund

-event in the Webhook, entering the workflow we analyzed above.
+event, entering the process we analyzed above.

-Recurring Subscription Cancellation and Refund
+Subscription Cancellation and Refund

-event in the Webhook, entering the workflow we analyzed above.
+event, entering the process we analyzed above.

 Custom Development Checklist